zylx0532/pasztor.at/_posts/vim-is-not-an-ide.md

 If you're a vim addict, you don't have to give up any of that despite using a modern IDE.
 Most development environments offer vim emulation, so you can use all your vim text editing goodies.
 There is no reason not to embrace the IDE as a powerful tool to help you with your code, but still keep your keyboard-only text editing superpowers.

+It is also worth mentioning that not all IDEs are created equal.
+Some are slow, or do not provide a benefit compared to a plain text editor.